jaijacobk/aurora_pg_rds_infra/README.md

 #### This will create the following
 1. A new cluster which will be added to the Global Cluster created in the West (above step)
-2. Two READERinstances of the databae in the east
+2. Two READER instances of the databae in the east

 ### Step5 (Fail to East and make the East Primary)
 1. Fail the global cluster to East to flip the writer from West to East (you can do it from the console or via a Lambda)